 It has generally been observed that stocks of companies with high book-to-market ratios outperform stocks with low book-to-market ratios.
-Studies have shown that this effect seems to be independent of the stock's beta, and therefore, independent of systematic risk.
+Studies have shown that this effect seems to be independent of the stock's beta, and therefore, independent of systemic risk.
 This effect could be explained by the fact that companies with low book-to-market ratios tend to be companies that investors expect to grow rapidly.
 However, rapid growth continually declines as companies grow larger — hence, growth in stock prices will be diminished as the P/E ratio declines as future expectations of further growth are lowered.
 As the P/E ratio drops, the return also drops.
 Furthermore, stocks with high book-to-market ratios tend to decline less in bear markets, since there is less risk when the market value of a company is close to its book value.